ExpediaDotCom/haystack-opentelemetry-example/README.md

 among others.

 ## How to integrate with Haystack
 [Haystack Agent] is capable of consuming Zipkin spans through its [Pitchfork] endpoint.
-In order to enable this, we just need to turn it on in the configurations like this:
+In order to enable this, it needs to be enabled in the configurations files like this:
 ```
 agents {
   spans {